 The story of Maria Goretti is not a complicated one.
-It is the story of a simple, uneducated young girl who gave of herself to Jesus all eleven years of her life.
+It is the story of a simple, uneducated young girl who gave of herself to Jesus all 11 years of her life.

 Alessandro later worked in a monastery.
 She appeared to him when he was in prison forgiving him.
 He was so filled with repentance that he begged her mother to forgive him.
 She did because Maria did.
 He too was present at her canonization.

 St. Maria Goretti is the patron saint of chastity, rape survivors, youth, teenage girls, purity and forgiveness.